 An interesting trend shows that the younger the searcher, the longer the search phrase.
-At present, 3-word phrases are the current average for voice searching (up one word from the current, and long-held, two-word text search).
+At present, 3-word phrases are the current average for voice searching (up one word from the current and long-held, two-word text search).
 While this is not much of an adjustment yet, trends are showing that younger searchers use longer search phrases.
 Why?
-Those of us who have been around for the invention of voice search are more leery of its accuracy.
+Those of us who have been around since the invention of voice search are more leery of its accuracy.
 Younger millennials are more trusting that they can say “Show me size 6 women’s shoes that are under $40” and get results that hit those specific points.

 The Future of Internet Marketing

 These types of changes to the way voice search users look for information will shape the future of on-page content marketing.
 Google has long been saying websites need to have natural language that is aimed at the reader, not the search engine crawlers.
 In fact, more and more algorithms have been coming out that penalize word-stuffed/keyword-heavy web pages.
 A natural progression will be to focus landing pages around a well-planned network of related information.

 One Moz article on best SEO practices has this to say about content: “Google only cares about your content inasmuch as it answers the user’s search query.
 Search results are not a collection of “good” content; they are a ranked list of content that best satisfies what the user is looking for.“

 What is quickly gaining importance as a ranking factor is how a web page matches the searcher’s intent.